-Laid out in 1841, Crawford is the only of Savannah’s squares with recreational equipment: a basketball court, won after a 1946 Savannah-wide basketball competition.
-Found on Houston Street, the square was named after native Savannahian William Harris Crawford, who was Secretary of the Treasury and ran unsuccessfully for President in 1824.
+Laid out in 1841, Crawford is the only of Savannah’s squares with recreational equipment: a basketball court, won by the neighborhood after a 1946 tournament.
+Found on Houston Street, the square was named after native son William Harris Crawford, who was Secretary of the Treasury and who unsuccessfully ran for President in 1824.

-All of the squares in Savannah were fenced in at one time, but only Crawford remains so.
+At one time, all of Savannah’s squares were fenced in, but only Crawford remains so.
 It’s also retained its cistern, from the days when Savannah’s fire department kept a station in every square.
-The fence, the cistern and the basketball court give Crawford a distinctly unique feel to it.
-Compared to the rest of Savannah’s squares, only Ellis Square is less “standard”.
-Still, with a gazebo in the center and azaleas that bloom in spring, Crawford definitely manages to charm.
+The fence, the cistern and the basketball court give Crawford a unique feel.
+And with a gazebo in the center and azaleas which explode in bloom during the spring, Crawford definitely manages to charm.

-During the days of Jim Crow, when segregation was the law of the land, Crawford was the only square which blacks were allowed to use.
-It’s a historically black neighborhood, and today a very quiet, peaceful one.
-But “peaceful” probably isn’t how Crawford was described a few years ago — none other than the fabulous Lady Chablis used to call it home.
-I doubt anything within a two-mile radius of her could be considered “peaceful”.
+In the days of Jim Crow, when segregation was the law of the land, Crawford was the only square which blacks were permitted to use.
+It’s a historically black neighborhood, and today a quiet, peaceful one.
+It’s also the former home of the fabulous Lady Chablis, who lived in a house bordering the square, during her rise to fame.

 January 23, 2011 at 5:20 pm Comment (1)